 Watchlist helps you to track various commodities in which you want to trade from a single screen.

-To create a watchlist click on the Watchlist tab on the top of the screen and click on search/ add scrip.
+To create a watchlist click on the Watchlist tab on the top left of the screen and click on search/ add scrip.

 Select the commodity option from the drop-down menu and type the commodity that you want to trade.
 The search option will give you a list of all the available commodity contracts that are available for trading.

 Select the commodity contract and press the (+) button to add that particular commodity in your watchlist.